tcassar/settle/write_up/Analysis + Design.md

 #### API Endpoints and Resources

-A lot of the work of the server is in serialising and deserialising objects / JSON.
+A lot of the work of the server is in serialising and deserializing objects / JSON.
 I will do this using the `marshmallow` library for Python.
-This requires that schema objects are set up with the same fields as the objects you want to serialise from / deserialise to.
+This requires that schema objects are set up with the same fields as the objects you want to serialise from / deserialize to.

-This means that a lot of boilerplate code is needed, so I will not talk to much about that here as it is not particularly interesting, and does not prevent me from having a fully considered design of my problem.
+This means that a lot of boilerplate code is needed, so I will not talk too much about that here as it is not particularly interesting, and does not prevent me from having a fully considered design of my problem.

-I thought it more important to discuss the resources and endpoints that I would need to serve over my API.
+I thought it to be more important to discuss the resources and endpoints that I would need to serve over my API.
 My resources are listed in the class diagrams above, and all serve an important purpose.

 ```python
 Group, "/group/<int:id>", "/group"